 The question remains whether the big money ads will prove effective for either company in creating more than just buzz when it comes to calculating leads generated with new users.
 To date, both companies have excelled in growing their businesses through social networks, word of mouth, friendly recommendations and targeted online ad buys.
 Will the vast net of a Super Bowl ad allow them to meet the growth objectives laid out by their new investments?
 Do you still NEED to do major television advertising today to grow into a major consumer brand (albeit a social one)?
 What do you think?

-This post was first published on March Communications’ blog, PR Nonsense, by Juliana Allen, and may be viewed here.
+This post was first published on March Communications’ blog, PR Nonsense, by Juliana Allen.